 I can’t see any information within my local Dunelm community group on Delivering Joy – where can I find out more?

-If you don’t find the answer you’re looking for on this page, please post a message in your Local Community Facebook Group and one of our store colleagues will be in touch.
-Alternatively, our stores are remaining open for Click & Collect, so if you happen to be picking up an order, a member of our team will be more than happy to answer any of your questions.
+If you don’t find the answer you’re looking for on this page, please post a message on your Local Community Facebook Group and one of our store colleagues will be in touch.
+Alternatively, speak to a member of our in-store team and they will be more than happy to answer any of your questions.

-Does it have to be Dunelm products within the box?
+Does it have to be Dunelm products within the gift bag?

 Not at all.
-Our main priority is to give the person who wrote the tag something they’ll love, so you can fill your box with items from anywhere as long as they’re in date (for anything perishable), safe and match the info listed on the tag.
+Our main priority is to give the person who wrote the tag something they’ll love, so you can fill your gift bag with items from anywhere as long as they’re in date (for anything perishable), safe and match the info listed on the tag.

-I can’t go in-store as I’m shielding, but I still want to donate.
+I can’t get to a store, but I still want to donate.
 Can I still get involved?